 - Fewer active themes

 - The previous site design provided over fifteen self-designed WordPress themes for visitors to change the look and feel of the site.
 Two years ago, when there were only two or three theme options, keeping everything organized and synchronized required a minimal amount of effort.
 However, with each successive theme addition, keeping track of everything required increasing amounts of work.
 For example, creating even one new category required manually editing several pages in each of fifteen different themes — around 50 file edits for a single category!
 After looking at the statistics, I realized that users were using only a few different themes — there was no need to carry all of that unnecessary baggage, so I dumped ‘em (for now).
-The alternate themes remain available for download (that may change at some point in the future), but they no longer are available for theme-switching on the front-end.
+The alternate themes currently are available for download (that may change at some point in the future), but they no longer are available for theme-switching on the front-end.